CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     #"Choose columns"
     ```

 13. Select **OK** to close Advanced Editor.
-You will be navigated back to Power Query editor.
+You will be navigated back to the Power Query editor.

     ![](../media/lab-03/image156.jpg)

 14. In the left, Queries panel, **double click on Merge** query to rename it.
 15. **Rename** Merge query to **Product**.
-16. Right click on Product query and select **Enable load** to enable the query to be loaded.
+16. Right-click on the Product query and select **Enable load** to enable the query to be loaded.
 17. Select **Save** to Save and Close the Power Query dialog.
 You will be navigated to Visual query.

     ![](../media/lab-03/image159.jpg)

 18. From the Visual query menu, select **Save as view**.
-Save as view dialog opens.
+Save as the view dialog opens.
 Notice the SQL query is available.
-You can review it, if you choose it.
+You can review it if you choose it.
 19. Enter **Product** as **View name**.
 20. Select **OK** to save the view.